© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 .

 Like all originations the most useful and/or beautiful begin to be sifted by the public's cultural pundits and thereafter by its 'guardians of the norm'.
 Eventually makers of works deemed useful and beautiful begin to be tempted, by people who perceive their cultural/business potential, into 'profitable employment'.
 Thus the energy of solitarily forcing open boundaries of society's environments and freedoms of action is relinquished for praise and profit (the fate of many artists).
 This is, in some respects of course, a cultural-experiential tragedy: the products of innovation and freedom are differentiated and the 'best' are publicised and commodified; growing shoots of freedom are amputated and originality is re-absorbed back into tradition.
-It seems that many graffitists have become or been replaced by compliant converts to the cause of public entertainment and distraction, and the innovative aesthetic and social subject-matter potentials that graffitists released are being reduced to a mainly kitsch emphasis on a provision of decorative public paintings and a small widening of tolerance of environmental colour.
+It seems that many graffitists have become or been replaced by compliant converts to the cause of public entertainment and distraction, and the innovative aesthetic and social subject-matter potentials that graffitists released are being reduced to a mainly kitsch emphasis on a provision of decorative public paintings and a small widening of a tolerance of environmental colour.

 COMMISSIONED 'GRAFFITI/PUBLIC-ART': HOARDING AROUND COVENT GARDEN OPERA HOUSE, LONDON, WC2